Back to Basics: Hardening Computers & Smartphones

-As a former Marine, I am all about keeping things simple and getting back-to-basics.
-You’ll notice this theme throughout most of my writings if you’ve read any of my other work.
+As a retired Marine, I am all about keeping things simple and getting back-to-basics.
+Ok, crayon-eating jokes aside — You’ll notice this theme throughout most of my writings if you’ve read any of my other work.
 I believe that life and particularly technology are complicated enough without complicated diagrams and explanations of how it all works.
 However, I do believe that it is important to understand and practice basic cybersecurity hygiene practices that will protect your devices, but more importantly, you’re sensitive information no matter who you are.

 As the definition states, to harden something is to make it more secure against attacks.
 It’s like weatherproofing a house against a hurricane or bulletproofing a military vehicle by adding heavy armor to the exterior.
 The house or vehicle might sustain still some damage, but the logic is that it will remain mostly intact and functional while protecting what is contained within it after the storm or attack has ended.

 Foundation of Basic Computer Security Principles